cosmin-bianu/heart-pal-reader-module/README.md

 You will need to have Java 1.8 installed on the Raspberry Pi Zero.
 It should come with Java preinstalled on Raspbian.

-Our prototype has been built with these three modules:
+Our prototype has been built with these modules:

 * [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)
 * [ADS1110 Analogue to Digital Converter](https://picclick.co.uk/1pcs-16-bits-Analog-to-Digital-Converter-Module-202034119772.html)